willhampshire/election_results/README.md

 To run the script on the raw html, I recommend copying and pasting the HTML source of the website to a .txt, then deleting any unnecesary info (I chose to only analyse 2024 results, so script will not handle the other years and may get confused).
 Manually encompass the results in a div (place <div> at the beginning and </div> at the end of the txt) so that bettersoup can identify this as the parent tag, and search between child/sibling tags inside this.
 This can now be saved and file path copied into the script.

 # Usage
-- Run Python script, election_results_scraping.py, with packages requirements.txt
+- Run Python script election_results_scraping.py, on sheffield_election_results.txt, with packages from requirements.txt
-- Open SQLite console and execute the queries (saved in txt files)
+- Open SQLite console and execute the queries (saved in txt files named ..._query.txt)
 - Visualise

+# Output data notes
+Where there is only one candidate running for a party, they are both the most and least voted for candidate in their party.